 The speech, whatever its precise wording, was met with immediate enthusiasm.
 Some of the audience followed the reaction of the bishop of Le Puy, Adhémar of Monteil, shouting out 'God wills it!'.
 The bishop then, as was almost certainly pre-choreographed, came on the stage and received his cross, the symbol of a Crusader's vow, from Urban II.
 The choice of the cross as the banner of the campaign was a powerful visual reminder not only of the Crucifixion which had, after all, occurred at the Crusade's objective of Jerusalem but also of what would then have been the well-known command from Jesus recorded in the book of Matthew of the New Testament (16:24):

 If any man will come after me, let him deny himself, and take up his cross, and follow me.

 The Crusade was a remarkable success.
-In 1097 CE Nicaea was captured and a great victory was won at Dorylaion.
-In June 1098 CE Antioch was captured after a lengthy siege and a Muslim relief army defeated.
-Then, the big catch and objective of the campaign, Jerusalem was captured on 15 July 1099 CE.
-Another Muslim relief army was defeated at Ascalon in August of the same year; Caesarea and Acre were taken in 1101 CE.
-The Holy Land was finally back in Christian hands, and the Council of Clermont had achieved its purpose, even if Urban II died on 29 July 1099 CE without knowing its success.
+In 1097 Nicaea was captured and a great victory was won at Dorylaion.
+In June 1098 Antioch was captured after a lengthy siege and a Muslim relief army defeated.
+Then, the big catch and objective of the campaign, Jerusalem was captured on 15 July 1099.
+Another Muslim relief army was defeated at Ascalon in August of the same year; Caesarea and Acre were taken in 1101.
+The Holy Land was finally back in Christian hands, and the Council of Clermont had achieved its purpose, even if Urban II died on 29 July 1099 without knowing its success.
 The trick now was to keep those gains, a task which, despite vast resources and the support of kings, would, in the end, prove to be too much for the royal houses of Europe.